be9904/be9904.github.io/_posts/2023-08-12-cloning-a-project.md

 There are countless open source Unity projects on GitHub and many of them are very high quality.
 Cloning these projects and looking at what other people have done is also a great way to learn.
 In this post, I will explain how to clone a project from GitHub and open it in your computer.
 In this example, I will be cloning [Boat Attack](https://github.com/Unity-Technologies/BoatAttack), a URP sample project created by Unity Technologies.

 ### Step 1.
-Find your project on GitHub
+Find a project on GitHub
-First you will need to find your project on GitHub.
-You can either google it, or search it directly in GitHub.
-Another useful way is to search by tag.
-After finding the repository, copy the project link.
+First you will need to find a project to clone on GitHub.
+You can either google it, or search directly in GitHub.
+Another useful way is to browse by topic.
+After finding the repository, copy the project URL.

 ![Copy Link]({{site.baseurl}}/assets/img/2023-08-12-cloning-a-project/copy-link.PNG)